phenomecentre/nPYc-Toolbox/docs/introduction.rst

 Exporting Data
 ==============

-Function for exporting the data (measurements, and feature and sample related metadata).
+This section describes how to export your data (measurements, and feature and sample related metadata).

 See :doc:`exportingdata` for details.